zabulus/core/doc/README.incompatibilities.txt

 SECURITY
 --------------------------

-  * Members of administrative windows groups are not mapped to SYSDBA any more by default.
+  * Members of administrative Windows groups are not mapped to SYSDBA any more by default.
 Mapping is controlled on per-database basis using SQL command ALTER ROLE RDB$ADMIN SET/DROP AUTO ADMIN MAPPING.
 	See README.trusted_authentication for details.